The Book, the Site, and the Project

 extremely dangerous today.
 They slow down cultural development and technological progress.
 They undermine the free market economy and education.
 They interfere with human rights and civil liberties.
 We believe that proper understanding of the matter will bring about global change.

-It all started when the Russian researcher Dmitry Sklyarov was arrested by the FBI.
+The book started, actually, when a Russian researcher Dmitry Sklyarov was arrested by the FBI.
 Why?
-In 2002 he gave a presentation on digital security, using a flaw in the Adobe e-book encryption as an example.
+In 2001 he gave a presentation on digital security, using a flaw in the Adobe e-book encryption as an example.
 Rather than being thanked for his efforts, he was accused of violating the DMCA and put in jail.
 The software development community around the world was outraged.
 Programmers staged street protests and started on-line discussions.
-Ilya participated in the protest in front of Adobe
+Ilya participated in the protest in front of Adobe headquarters and this got his father, Anatoly, involved in the discussions.
+Thus this book came into being, post-by-post,

 In terms of genre, Culture vs. Copyright is kind of a diary of a naive philosopher: a teacher who discusses issues related to exclusive rights with five first-graders.
-These dialogues between the children comprise a large part of the book.
-The teacher gets inspired by the discussions, writes down his own thoughts, runs into doubts and new ideas, brings them back to the
+These dialogues among the children comprise a large part of the book.
+The teacher becomes inspired by the discussions, explores and develops his own thoughts, doubts, and new ideas, and brings those back to the children, provoking new discussions and writing more.
+And so it goes.
+The book explores different aspects of culture, its relationship to human beings and to the human condition, to civilization